2020 SPRING/SUMMER EVENTS

-As of February 2019 our new venue will be The Assembly Room at Mogens Thorsens Trust, (MT) Niels Juels gate 19 on the corner of N.J. gate and Bygdøy Allé.
+As of February 2019 our new venue is The Assembly Room at Mogens Thorsens Trust, (MT) Niels Juels gate 19 on the corner of N.J. gate and Bygdøy Allé.
 Easily accessible by bus 31/32 & tram 12/13.
-Please note the change.
-More news about the new venue will be sent out in January 2019.

 Any changes in our events will be announced here on the website.
 For those who are not online we will be sending information via post.

 Guests are always welcome to our events.
 The cover charge is kr 50,-.
 Please contact ANS Secretary Sybil Richardson if you wish to bring guests.
 E-mail address and telephone number: firstname.lastname@example.org / 415 10 840.

 W E L C O M E !
 TO ALL THE ANGLO-NORSE OSLO EVENTS